kujenga/curves/README.md

 uses deprecated versions of GLUT and OpenGL to draw various line geometries in the 2d plane.

+## Implementation details

+I pursed the implementation of this project a bit differently from the specifications on the original assignment.
+Rather than sticking to the stateless, key-press based control scheme, I decided to create a staeful manager for the application as well as a wondw manager in order to play around with things such as buttons and tool bars in a way similar to the implementation I have seen in actual systems.
+All the key-based controls and changes in state are handled by the ToolWindow class.Curves for the application and other application-wide state information is encapsulated by the StateManager class.
+The Mindow Manager keeps a stack of Windows that it draws iteratively on each idle of the application (it would be more efficient to implement a polling-based redrawing rather than forcing it to happen on every call to on-idle).
+Views are transformed to fit their origin and scale and are drawn by windows that encapsulate them.

 ## Class Structure
 - WindowManager